Enel

-Enel S.p.A. is an Italian multinational manufacturer and distributor of electricity and gas.
-Enel was first established as a public body at the end of 1962, and then transformed into a limited company in 1992.
+Enel S.p.A. is an Italian multinational producer and distributor of electricity and gas.
+Enel was established as a public body at the end of 1962 and was transformed into a limited company in 1992.
 In 1999, following the liberalisation of the electricity market in Italy, Enel was privatised.
-The Italian state, through the Ministry of Economy and Finance, is the main shareholder, with 23.6% of the share capital as of 31 December 2024.
+The Italian state, through the Ministry of Economy and Finance, is the company's largest shareholder, holding 23.6% of its share capital as of 31 December 2024.

-The company is quoted on the FTSE MIB index on the Borsa Italiana.
+The company is listed on the FTSE MIB index of the Borsa Italiana.
+Enel is the world's second-largest power company by revenue, after the State Grid Corporation of China.